mq-cah/ANZPHN/_posts/2023-12-19-hidden_community_part_2.md

 The owners, athletes and the places that were all once part of this active gymnasium community in Sydney’s CBD still have stories to be shared and need to be memorialised.
 I hope that my research internship, the database, and my findings will influence researchers to begin rediscovering the many owners, athletes and gymnasiums and Sydney’s broader history.

-## Bibliography:
+## Bibliography
 **Journal Articles**
-Alexandra Carden‐Coyne, Anna.
+: Alexandra Carden‐Coyne, Anna.
 1999.
-“Classical heroism and modern life: Bodybuilding and masculinity in the early twentieth century.”
-Journal of Australian Studies, 23:63, 145-146.
+“Classical heroism and modern life: Bodybuilding and masculinity in the early twentieth century.” : Journal of Australian Studies, 23:63, 145-146.
-Waterhouse, Richard.
+: Waterhouse, Richard.
 2002.
 “Bare‐Knuckle prize fighting, masculinity and nineteenth century Australian culture.”
-Journal of Australian Studies, 26:73, 101-110.
+Journal of Australian
+: Studies, 26:73, 101-110.
-Westberg, Johannes.
+: Westberg, Johannes.
 2018.
-“Adjusting Swedish Gymnastics to the Female Nature: Discrepancies in the Gendering of Girls’ Physical Education in the Mid-Nineteenth Century.”
+“Adjusting Swedish Gymnastics to the Female Nature: Discrepancies in the Gendering of Girls’ Physical
+: Education in the Mid-Nineteenth Century.”
 Espacio, tiempo y educación 5, no. 1 261–279.

 **Images**
-1870.
+: 1870.
 Hyde Park looking toward Liverpool St., 1870.
 SPF/892.
 Mitchell Library, State Library of New South Wales.
-1885.
+: 1885.
 Larry Foley's White Horse Hotel in George Street, Sydney, with the Sudan regiment passing by 1885.
 National Library of Australia.
-1889.
+: 1889.
 At the Ladies’ Gymnasium.
 The Illustrated Sydney News.
 Trove.
-1920.
+: 1920.
 Print - Commercial building in Liverpool Street Sydney.
 City of Sydney.
-Charles Henry Hunt.
+: Charles Henry Hunt.
 1875.
 Larry Foley.
 National Library of Australia.
-Robert Buttiglieri.
+: Robert Buttiglieri.
 2023.
 Photograph - 125 York Street.
 City of Sydney Council and the Royal Australian Institute of Architects.

 **Newspaper Articles**
-Australian Town and Country Journal "Ladies' Pages."
+: Australian Town and Country Journal "Ladies' Pages."
 December 1, 1888: 21.
-Australian Town and Country Journal "Notes by Nimrod” September 1, 1883: 36.
+: Australian Town and Country Journal "Notes by Nimrod” September 1, 1883: 36.
-Evening News "The Burge-Dawson Fight."
+: Evening News "The Burge-Dawson Fight."
 December 6, 1890: 5.
-Evening News “A New Gymnasium."
+: Evening News “A New Gymnasium."
 December 15, 1885: 3
-Globe "Cansdell v M’Caffrey."
+: Globe "Cansdell v M’Caffrey."
 January 2, 1886: 4.
-Illustrated Sydney News "The Ladies’ Gymnasium."
+: Illustrated Sydney News "The Ladies’ Gymnasium."
 October 31, 1889: 28.
-Referee "Among the Boxers."
+: Referee "Among the Boxers."
 March 9, 1892: 6.
-Referee "Murphy v.
+: Referee "Murphy v.
 Burge” November 25, 1891: 6.
-Referee “Harry Cansdell Dead" November 13, 1912: 7.
+: Referee “Harry Cansdell Dead" November 13, 1912: 7.
-The Albury Banner and Wodonga Express "Victorian Mems."
+: The Albury Banner and Wodonga Express "Victorian Mems."
 April 26, 1879: 17.
-The Australian Star "Dawson V. Mace" April 28, 1891: 6.
+: The Australian Star "Dawson V. Mace" April 28, 1891: 6.
-The Daily Telegraph "Advertising” April 1, 1905: 13.
+: The Daily Telegraph "Advertising” April 1, 1905: 13.
-The Daily Telegraph "Advertising” March 8, 1902: 2.
+: The Daily Telegraph "Advertising” March 8, 1902: 2.
-The Daily Telegraph "The Sydney Gymnasium."
+: The Daily Telegraph "The Sydney Gymnasium."
 September 22, 1884: 8.
-The Daily Telegraph "Wesleyan Ladies’ College” January 9, 1891: 3.
+: The Daily Telegraph "Wesleyan Ladies’ College” January 9, 1891: 3.
-The Hillston Spectator and Lachlan River Advertiser.
+: The Hillston Spectator and Lachlan River Advertiser.
 1903.
 "Odds and Ends" October 16, 1903: 3.
-The Sun "Gossip of the Ring" June 13, 1915: 14.
+: The Sun "Gossip of the Ring" June 13, 1915: 14.
-The Sydney Mail and New South Wales Advertiser “Glove Contests" December 13, 1890: 1332.
+: The Sydney Mail and New South Wales Advertiser “Glove Contests" December 13, 1890: 1332.
-The Sydney Morning Herald "Advertising” March 23, 1892: 2.
+: The Sydney Morning Herald "Advertising” March 23, 1892: 2.
-The Sydney Morning Herald "Advertising” November 23, 1882: 2.
+: The Sydney Morning Herald "Advertising” November 23, 1882: 2.
-Truth "The Life Story of Joe Wallis No 2” December 29, 1940: 19.
+: Truth "The Life Story of Joe Wallis No 2” December 29, 1940: 19.